 Hotspot Shield is known for its proprietary Hydra protocol, which provides super-fast speeds, strong security, and good streaming capabilities — I had no problems accessing content on Netflix and Amazon Prime, and my videos were always crisp and clear, loading almost instantly and without any interruptions.

-Hotspot Shield also has easy-to-use and intuitive apps, great torrenting support, some cool extra features like split-tunneling and a built-in speed test, and a good server network.
+Hotspot Shield also has other perks, like easy-to-use and intuitive apps, great torrenting support, some cool extra features like split-tunneling and a built-in speed test, and a good server network.

 Hotspot Shield Features